stoermelder/vcvrack-packone/docs/siren/Siren.md

 #### Running the Tag Classifier on all files

-Select **Run tag classifier on all files** from the source menu to analyse every audio file in the active root and apply automatic tag suggestions in one pass.
+Select **Suggest tags on all files** from the source menu to analyse every audio file in the active root and apply automatic tag suggestions in one pass.
 This is the bulk equivalent of right-clicking individual files and choosing **Suggest tags** — SIREN processes each file using the same 18-tag classifier and adds the resulting tags directly to the metadata without a confirmation dialog.

 ### Favorites